Canning green beans at home is easier than you imagine, but make sure you have a pressure canner!

-Green beans should be processed at 11 pounds of pressure for 20 minutes for pints or 25 minutes for quarts.
+The process time is 11 pounds of pressure for 20 minutes for pint jars or 25 minutes for quart jars per canner load.

 Your manual should have specific times; make sure that you double-check!
 You need to process them for the correct amount of time to ensure any bacteria and spores are killed.

 If you live at a different altitude, you’ll need to adjust your weighted gauge or dial gauge based on your location.
 These are the generally recommended altitude adjustments from the National Center of Food Preservation

 - 1,001-2,000 ft: 11 pounds – 15 pounds

 - 2,001-4,000 ft: 12 pounds – 15 pounds

 - 4,001-6,000 ft: 13 pounds – 15 pounds

 - 6,001-8,000 ft: 14 pounds – 15 pounds